narimiran/tably/README.md

                         Choose an output file to save the results.
 The results are appended to the file (added after the last line).
                         Default: None, prints to console.
-  -oo [SEPARATE_OUTFILES [SEPARATE_OUTFILES ...]], --separate-outfiles [SEPARATE_OUTFILES [SEPARATE_OUTFILES ...]]
+  -oo [PATH [PATH ...]], --separate-outfiles [PATH [PATH ...]]
-                        When multiple .csv files need to be processed, pass a list of filenames after -oo at the end of the command to save each individual table to one of the files based on order.
-If no filenames are passed after -oo, filenames of .csv files will be used.
+                        When multiple .csv files need to be processed, pass -oo to save each individual table in a separate .tex file.
+To specifiy each individual output file, pass a list of filenames after -oo.
+Alternatively, pass a directory that will store all the output files.
+If no filename/directory is passed after -oo, filenames of .csv files will be used (with .tex extension).
   -p, --preamble        If selected, makes a whole .tex document (including
                         the preamble) ready to be built as .pdf.
 Useful when trying to make a quick report.
 Default: False